 Unsaturated Polyester Resin

 During pultrusion, various types of unsaturated polyester resin are used.
-They are usually preferred due to their viscosity nature, which makes it easy for them to be filled with kaolin, chalk, or ammonium polyphosphate.
+They are usually preferred due to their viscous nature, which makes them easy to fill with kaolin, chalk, or ammonium polyphosphate.

 Methacrylate Resin

-You can get a wide variety of not less than five types of Methacrylate resin.
-It has got more benefits than the other standard types of resin.
+You can get a wide variety of at least 5 types of Methacrylate resin.
+It has more benefits than the other standard types of resin.

 Some of the many advantages include the following:

-• They have high filler content of aluminium trihydrate (ATH), which is up to 200 parts.
-That means that it highly complies with the strict set standards of fire safety.
+- They have a high filler content of aluminium trihydrate (ATH), up to 200 parts.
+That means it complies closely with the strict fire safety standards.

-• Efficient flame retardancy attribute becomes evident when ATH and ammonium polyphosphate is present.
+- Efficient flame-retardant properties become evident when ATH and ammonium polyphosphate are present.

-• Another advantage is that you can add pigment on the methacrylate surfaces without any difficulty
+- Another advantage is that you can add pigment to the methacrylate surfaces without any difficulty

 Phenol Resins

 Phenol resin is the oldest type of resin system.
-The procedure that is used to produce the material involves condensation of phenols and formaldehyde.
+The procedure used to produce the material involves condensing phenols and formaldehyde.

-During the making procedure, there is a high risk of cracks and pores because water is released during the curing process.
+During the making process, there is a high risk of cracks and pores because water is released during curing.
 So, phenol resin is likely to cause problems throughout the pultrusion procedure.

-It is less flammable, although it has a high flue gas emission.
+It is less flammable, though it has a high flue gas emission rate.
 Moreover, it is not possible to add pigment to this type of resin.

 Polyurethane